Skip to Content

 Black Lab in Water

 Despite the Lab’s many pros, these dogs do have a few cons as well.
-Read details on Labrador’s cons below, with some info on how you can counter these pros.
+Read details on Labrador’s cons below, with some info on countering these pros.

 Labrador Cons

-Discussing Labrador cons shouldn’t dissuade you from owning this wonderful dog.
-On the contrary, learning about a few downsides of owning a Lab will prepare you to face any challenges that may come with owning this famous breed.
+Discussing Labrador’s cons shouldn’t dissuade you from owning this wonderful dog.
+On the contrary, learning about a few downsides of owning a Lab will prepare you to face any challenges of owning this famous breed.
 And being forewarned is being forearmed!

 Labradors Are Food-Motivated

-Food takes the largest part of the cost of owning a Lab or any dog for that matter.
-If the dog in question is also a foodie, that means you’ll spend even more because Labs love eating and are food motivated.
+Food accounts for the largest part of the cost of owning a Lab or any dog, for that matter.
+If the dog in question is also a foodie, that means you’ll spend even more because Labs love eating and are food-motivated.
 You might then want to rethink your decision.

 Nonetheless, you should know two important facts about a Lab’s extreme love for food: